zuozhenggh/learning-library/enterprise-manageability-library/enterprise-manager/em-fleet-maintenance-patching/em-fleet-maintenance-patching.md

     Recommendation is based on union of all bugs included in the Patches in all OHs and based on configuration type.

-### Summary
     This completes Step 1.
 In this section, you learned how to perform the following:

       - Access the Database Software Standardization Advisor
       - View Configuration summary
       - Generate and download current and recommended configuration reports

     In the next section we will follow these recommendations to perform the following using Enterprise Manager 13c Fleet Maintenance.

       - Patch database “hr.subnet.vcn.oraclevcn.com” from 18.3 to 18.10

 ## **STEP 2:** Database Server patching with Fleet maintenance